-Use an engineered purge gas system for hydrocarbon-lubricated bearings and reservoirs in close proximity to the pump.
-In direct coupled pumps, both motor bearings shall be purged.
+Use an engineered purge gas system for hydrocarbon-lubricated bearings and reservoirs (e.g., gearbox) in close proximity to the pump.
+In direct coupled pumps, at least the motor bearing on the driven end shall be purged.
 In beltbox pumps, the beltbox bearings shall be purged.
-The beltbox design shall be carefully examined since its bearings might be external to the box.
+The beltbox design shall be carefully examined since its bearings can be external to the box.
 In gearbox-driven pumps, the gearbox bearings as well as the gearbox housing and reservoir shall be purged.
-Purge gas systems shall be completely independent of the seal system.
-They shall have their own pressure reducers from the purge gas header to prevent any possibility of oxygen from the seal system being routed to the bearing housing.
+Purge gas systems shall either be completely independent of the seal system or they shall have their own pressure reducers from the purge/seal gas header and check valves to prevent any possibility of oxygen from the seal system being routed to the bearing housing.
+Consideration should be given to the installation of a check valve in the purge line of distance piece to prevent any backflow to the purge line of the motor bearings.
+The purge gas shall be an inert gas.